No. 21 Loyola holds on to beat Southern Illinois 60-52

 The Ramblers (20-4, 15-2 Missouri Valley Conference) steadied themselves in the closing minutes after letting a 16-point lead shrink to four and came out on top for the 13th time in 14 games.
 They also reached 20 wins for the fourth straight year, a streak that started when the 2017-18 team went 32-6 and made the Final Four.

+“I love the consistency of it,” coach Porter Moser said.
+“Our guys are hungry.”

 Braden Norris scored 13 and made three 3-pointers.
-Cameron Krutwig added 11 points, six rebounds and four blocks as the Ramblers extended the nation’s fifth-longest active home win streak to 21 games.
+Cameron Krutwig added 11 points, six rebounds and four blocks, though he sat out the final 7 minutes, 56 seconds because of cramps.

+The Ramblers extended the nation’s fifth-longest active home win streak to 21 games.
 They also tied the program record for conference victories.

 Steven Verplancken led Southern Illinois (11-12, 5-12) with 17 points.
-Lance Jones scored 14 points while making 4 of 8 3-pointers, but the Salukis lost their 14th in a row against ranked opponents.
+Lance Jones scored 14 points while making 4 of 8 3-pointers, but the Salukis committed 18 turnovers against the nation’s stingiest scoring defense.
+And they lost their 14th in a row against ranked opponents.

+“Give credit to Loyola,” said coach Bryan Mullins, a Ramblers assistant from 2013-19 before taking the Southern Illinois job.
+“They made more plays than us, especially those last four minutes.
+They were able to make some big baskets and get some stops.
+We’ve got to execute better at the end of the game.”

 Loyola was rolling along with a 41-25 lead early in the second half, only to see things tighten down the stretch.